vlongle/learning-hive/results.md

 ## TODO
-- do the combined experiment [DONE]
+- do the combined experiment [..]
+    - need to do recv data with LEEP or something.
+    - need to do modular with tryout.

-- do the budget experiment
+- do the budget experiment [..]

 - Varying topology connectivity.